 Access on the Green River Truck Road (Road 3703) is controlled through landowner agreements and partial ownership by Tacoma Water from the Massey Gates located east of Cumberland.
-The roadway continues along the south side of the river, as shown on the Green River Watershed map.
+The roadway continues along the south side of the river.
 The Green River Truck Road is a private roadway.
 Access permits for use of the Green River Truck Road are issued by Tacoma Water.
-Hancock Forest Management issues all commercial hauling permits.

 Tacoma Water and the other road owners do not warrant the condition of the road, and drivers with access permits use the roadway at their own risk.
 Access to the Green River Truck Road will be denied for any vehicle that is not adequately insured.